 South Africa's public health care is not up to the standards many expats are used to, but the health care standard in the private health care sector is first-class as we experienced during various visits at the local hospitals.

 We have to agree that the facts about the dire state of the public South Africa Health care system are certainly not comforting anybody planning to move to this country.
-The high numbers of Aids sufferers, the HIV and tuberculosis pandemic and the terrible state of public health care in South Africa are worrying and much has to be done in South Africa about that.
+The high numbers of Aids sufferers, the HIV and tuberculosis pandemic and the terrible state of public health care in South Africa are worrying and much has still to be done in South Africa about that.
 The ongoing discussion about public and private health care highlights a lot of the problems in the health sector in South Africa, however there are some successes visible in recent months.

 There are many new and very efficient private Cape Town hospitals where the standard of care is the same as you would expect from a private hospital in Europe, America or Australia.